• Skip to primary navigation

 This Chocolate Cherry Pie has juicy fresh cherries and chopped dark chocolate in a crisp, flaky chocolate pie crust.
 The two-tone lattice work on top isn't exactly necessary, but how could I not?
 I really loved the look (and the taste)!!

-If you're a fan of cherry bakes, you should also check out my recipes for Chocolate Cherry Cookies, Black Forest Pie, and Cherry Almond Sweet Rolls!
+If you're a fan of cherry bakes, you should also check out my recipes for my Cherry Tart, Chocolate Cherry Brownies, and Cherry Scones!

 Jump to: